PURE MTH 4038 - Pure Mathematics Topic A - Honours

 On successful completion of this course, students will be able to:

 The course requires an adequate knowledge in linear algebra and multivariable calculus.
-Knowledge of basic group theory is
+Knowledge of group theory is

 University Graduate Attributes